wenhuchen/HDSA-Dialog/README.md

 ```
 The output values are saved in data/BERT_dev_prediction.json and data/BERT_dev_prediction.json, these two files need to be kept for the generator training.

-## Response Generator
+## 2. Response Generator
 This module is used to control the language generation based on the output of the pre-trained act predictor.
+The training data is already preprocessed and put in data/ folder (train.json, val.json and test.json).
 ### Training
 ```
 CUDA_VISIBLE_DEVICES=0 python3.5 train_generator.py --option train --model BERT_dim128_w_domain_exp --batch_size 512 --max_seq_length 50 --field